jonathan-lindqvist/ggHUB/README.md

 ### How to run it
 Assuming you have followed the instructions in [Run it locally](##-run-it-locally) you can just run: `rake rubocop`

+## Contribute to ggHUB
+All you have to do is fork it and create a pull request :)